intel/zephyr.js/docs/ashell.md

 ```
 acm> eval
 Ready to evaluate JavaScript.
-        Ctrl+X or Ctrl+C to return to shell.
+        Ctrl+D to return to shell.
 js>
 ```